SaverLife: A Transformative Online Savings Community

 • Opportunities to win prizes for saving

-• Digital financial coaching content developed for low-income families
+• Digital education content developed for low-income families by a certified financial coach

 • SMS and email notifications to keep savings top of mind